 Limitations on Absenteeism

-To receive full credit for a high school course, a student is limited to 10 unexcused absences or 20 total (excused and unexcused) absences.
-(The limits for semester courses shall be 5 unexcused or 10 total absences.)
+To receive full credit for a high school course, a student is limited to 10 absences for semester courses and 20 total absences for full year courses.

 The following circumstances under which a student is absent from school will constitute a valid, excusable reason for such absence, provided the necessary proof is presented to the attendance office within 3 school days after the student’s return to school.